Bitcoin (₿) is a virtual decentralised cryptographic currency.

 Roughly every 10 minutes a new block is published to the blockchain that details all new validated bitcoin transactions.
-The transaction is considered secure once the chain reaches 6 blocks in depth.
 When funding a betting website with Bitcoin the bookie will have a set blockchain length after which the transaction is considered fully secure (this will probably be 6).

-For this reason give yourself around 30 minutes to an hour when depositing for funds to actually land.
-Saying that as soon as you initiate the deposit the betting site will allow you to gamble with the funds immediately, usually.
+For this reason, give yourself around 30 minutes to an hour when depositing for funds to actually land.
+Saying that, as soon as you initiate the deposit the betting site will usually allow you to gamble with the funds immediately.
 You would only be able to withdraw the deposit (and any winnings) however once the transaction has been confirmed.

 The Currency is New

-Bitcoin is likely to change the digital world and in 5-10 years' time, maybe it will even take over as the go to currency for online transactions.
-Over the next few years you will see the number of operators that accept Bitcoin increase and there is no harm in getting on board early.
+Bitcoin is likely to change the digital world and in time, maybe it will even take over as the go to currency for online transactions.
+Over the coming years you may well see the number of operators that accept Bitcoin increasing.

-As a new currency however it is open to fluctuations in value.
-During busy periods you may find confirmations could be slower and you may need to think about how you secure you Bitcoin keys as there is no bank to back you up if you lose them.
+As a new currency however, it is open to fluctuations in value.
+During busy periods you may find confirmations could be slower and you may need to think about how you secure your Bitcoin keys as there is no bank to back you up if you lose them.

 Get Your Bitcoin Wallet

 There are lots of wallets to choose from, these are basically just digital storage areas for your Bitcoin keys.